RustMIDI/midix/README.md

 A suite of tools used to read, modify, and manage MIDI-related systems

-### NOTE: The main branch is in development.
-Stable versions are on their own branches.

 ## Overview

 `midix` provides users with human readable MIDI structures without invariant states.
 That is, the midi 1.0 specification has been strongly typed such that programatic commands built with this crate are not invariant.